From kisses and handshakes to bows and nose rubs, we explain greeting customs around the world to help you avoid faux pas in your new home country.

 The air kiss

 In some cultures, kissing on the lips is seen as a romantic gesture, but this isn’t always the case.
-In South Africa and Australia, for example, kissing quickly on the lips with the mouth closed is a common greeting, especially in rural areas.
+In South Africa and Australia, for example, kissing quickly on the lips with the mouth closed is simply one of the common greeting customs, especially in rural areas.

 The air kiss is also a common way to greet one another in the land Down Under.
 This form of greeting doesn’t involve actual contact and is more an act of making a kissing gesture into the air while brushing cheeks, or in a near miss.